What would you say if we told you that if you gave us one dollar, we’d give you $70 back?

 - It’s yours.
 Unlike your Facebook or Instagram followers, you own your email list.
 When you acquire an email, you don’t have to worry about organic reach or changes to Google’s algorithm.
 If you keep your email list healthy and protect your deliverability and IP reputation, you can contact everyone on your list at any time.

-- It’s how shoppers want you to contact them.
+- It’s how customers want you to contact them.
 The customer is always right, and over half of them say they prefer brands to contact them by email.
-(Social media is the next best channel at a miniscule 25%.)
-Email acquisition allows you to interact with potential shoppers in the way they prefer.
+(Social media is the next best channel at a minuscule 25%.)
+Email acquisition allows you to interact with potential customers in the way they prefer.

 - It allows you to build relationships.
 Email marketing allows you to send targeted campaigns to the right people at the right time in a way that improves your brand reputation and keeps your company top-of-mind.
-When you acquire an email, you’re giving yourself to ability to establish an ongoing relationship with people who are interested in your products.
+When you acquire an email, you’re giving yourself to ability to establish an ongoing relationship with people who are interested in your products or services.

 How Do You Scale Your Email Acquisition Program?